 We’ll start our adventure with a beautiful view of Aker Brygge and the Oslo Fjord.
 Journeying further inland, we’ll discover the main sites of the Norwegian capital, including the Royal Palace, the University of Oslo and Karl Johans gate with the neighbouring Norwegian Parliament.
 Venturing back toward the water, we’ll hear the story of Old Oslo and the fortress on the hilltop, Akershus Fortress.
 From the nearby harbour, we’ll hop aboard a scenic public ferry to Bygdøy, arriving at the entrance of the Fram Museum.

-To understand polar history and its importance then and now, let’s start by removing the image of the world, as you know it today.
+To understand the polar history and its importance then and now, let’s start by removing the image of the world as you know it today.
 Allow yourself to travel back to centuries ago when mankind had no satellites, no Google Maps, no aeroplanes, and no crystal-clear knowledge of how the world looked.
 Enter three Norwegian polar explorers: Fritjof Nansen, Otto Sverdrup and Roald Amundsen.
-This image of the world was their reality, and still, they decided to take on the Earth’s poles.
-The bravery of these Norwegian explorers was tested in some of the most extreme conditions, and at the Fram Museum, we’ll hear their stories and the stories of their expeditions.
+This world image was their reality, and still, they decided to take on the Earth’s poles.
+The bravery of these Norwegian explorers was tested in some of the most extreme conditions.
+At the Fram Museum, we’ll hear their stories and the stories of their expeditions.

-After three hours and the return ferry to where we started our expedition, you’re now part of the Explorer’s Club, having explored the city of Oslo and Norway’s polar pride, the Fram Museum.
+After our time together and the return ferry to where we started our expedition, you’re now part of the Explorer’s Club, having explored the city of Oslo and Norway’s polar pride, the Fram Museum.

 Good to know